-Gone are the days of greasy burger truck at the side of a highway.
+Gone are the days of greasy burger trucks at the side of a highway.
 The street food industry is now much more diverse and sophisticated.

-Sure there’s still the unhealthy options, but here are a number of reasons why street food can be good for you:
+Sure there are still unhealthy options, but here are a number of reasons why street food can be good for you:

 1. It’s cooked in front of you

 There is no hiding how your food is prepared and cooked when it comes to street food.
 It is whipped up fresh right in front of you with fresh ingredients.
-It’s not prepackaged and sat on a shelf for days or loaded with additives or preservatives.
+It’s not prepackaged and sits on a shelf for days or is loaded with additives or preservatives.

 2. Better quality control

 Most food trucks are small businesses and operate on a smaller scale.
-This often means quality control is easier to manage in regards to sourcing, preparing and cooking.
+This often means quality control is easier to manage in regard to sourcing, preparing, and cooking.
 And all of the traders I know take great pride in what they sell.

 3. The vegan revolution